TrinityCore/tc-wiki/database/335/characters/character_aura.md

 ## Description of fields

 ### guid
-The GUID of the target affected by the aura.
+The [character guid](../characters/characters#guid) of the target affected by the aura.
 &nbsp;

 ### casterGuid
-The GUID of the player who casted the aura.
+The [character guid](../characters/characters#guid) player who casted the aura.
 &nbsp;

 ### itemGuid
-The GUID of the item which casted the aura.
+The [item guid](../characters/item_instance#guid) of the item which casted the aura.
 &nbsp;

 ### spell
-The spell from which the aura was applied.
+The SpellID from Spell.dbc which applied the aura.
-See Spell.dbc column 1
 &nbsp;

 ### effectMask